Manhunt - An Arma 3 Mission

 Development

-I utilised the 3D Arma 3 Eden Editor for the mission’s level design, and scripted it using BI’s proprietary SQF language.
-Since it is a context-free language it can be a pain to work with, as expressions need to have one and one meaning only.
-Eg. square brackets [ ] define a new array and a new array only, they cannot be used with a variable as one would expect to access an element (my_var[0]), that has to be handled by completely different syntax element (my_var select 0 in this example).
+I utilised the 3D ArmA 3 Eden Editor for the mission’s level design, and scripted it using BI’s proprietary SQF language.
+Since it is a context-free language it can be a pain to work with, as expressions need to have one and single meaning only.
+E.g. square brackets [ ] define a new array and a new array only, they cannot be used with a variable as one would expect to access an element (my_var[0]), that has to be handled by completely different syntax element (my_var select 0 in this example).

-Testing was done with friends on an irregular basis, balancing similarly was a case of seeing what I find overpowered/underpowered and what is most fun for us.
+Testing was done with friends on an irregular basis, meaning balancing was a case of seeing what I find overpowered/underpowered and what is most fun for us.

 Audience